the-chenergy/AsianboiisUI/4.1/README.md

 | Shift+             | 5.9%    |
 | Control+           | 1.4%    |

 While Extraordinary UI solves most of the pinkie-problems on any regular keyboard (including alternative layouts like Dvorak or Workman), it still leaves the left-control key to the left-pinkie.
-Swapping left-control with left-alt seems to be a solution, but that would make pressing stuff like Ctrl+C very RSI-probe.
-At this point, I am just waiting for the birth of my custom-built keyboard, which has more dedicated thumb cluster keys to hopefully solve this problem.
+Swapping left-control with left-alt seems to be a solution, but that would make pressing stuff like Ctrl+C very RSI-prone.
+At this point, I am just waiting for the birth of my custom-built keyboard, which has more dedicated thumb cluster keys to solve this problem hopefully.

 | Finger      | Usage   | Finger       | Usage   |
 |-------------|---------|--------------|---------|